pactumjs/pactumjs.github.io/welcome.md

 ## Use Cases

 PactumJS users are typically Developers, QA Engineers and SDETs.
-It enables us to write all types of tests against backend servers (REST APIs).
-No matter the programming language used for building the API server, we can still use this library to write and run the tests.
+It enables them to write all types of tests against backend servers (REST APIs).
+No matter the programming language used for building the API servers, we can still use this library to write and run the tests against them.

 > This tool will be a perfect fit for all kinds of API testing needs if you live in a world of **micro-services**.